curvegrid/go-ethereum-wiki/Installing-Go.md

 ### OS X

-Update brew and install Go
+Install brew:
+ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"

+Install Go:
 `brew update; brew install go`

-Create the Go dir and set the GOPATH
+You need a go directory to place your Go apps, so create a Go dir (you can call it whatever your want) and set the GOPATH

 `mkdir ~/go; export GOPATH=$HOME/go`